Trekking the Wakhan, Afghanistan

 Phone: +44(0) 844 560 9966

 You will need Double entry Tajikistan visa with GBAO permit and an Afghan Visa for this trip.
 We will assist with advice on how best to obtain these visas as visa requirements vary from country to country.
+Obtaining a Tajikistan e-visa (either two single entries with different ‘valid from’ dates or a double entry) is the quickest method.
+For the Afghan visa we will issue you a letter of invitation to provide along with your visa application at your embassy/consulate.

 The Wakhan and Afghan Pamir regions are both very remote areas in one of the least developed countries in the world.
 Please ensure that your insurance covers you both for visiting Afghanistan and for rescue in the Wakhan region of Afghanistan.
 If you have any questions about which insurance company to select please contact us.

 Outside of Dushanbe options will be limited and once we are on the trek we will only be able to eat what we bring with us, or barter for from the nomadic people.
 Any specific allergies or dietary requirements can be accommodated if we are given prior warning.
+Please feel free to bring your own energy bars/trekking snacks from home, if you want to supplement it with what we provide you.

 We do not and cannot offer a uniform accommodation standard on our itineraries.
 We consider comfort, location, design, character, historical interest and whether the money we spend will go into the pockets of the local community when we make our choices of where to stay.